 Ezekiel was instructed to turn again to see even greater abominations: Then he brought me to the door of the gate of the Lord's house which was toward the north: and there sat women weeping for Tammuz (a fertility god) (Ezekiel 8:14).

 The countdown on immorality had began long before it was revealed to Ezekiel.
 It was then finalized at the midnight hour when God's wrath was manifested towards the abominations committed.

 These are murmurers, complainers, walking after their own lusts; and their mouth speaking great swelling words, having men's persons in admiration because of advantage (or flattering people to gain advantage) (Jude 1:14-16).

 A Bible commentary noted: Ungodly repeatedly describes the actions and attitudes of those whom Jude denounces.
 Great swelling words means arrogant language.
 In admiration means that they flatter others in order to get what they are after.
-We are seeing an abundance of this happening; as many attempt to draw the novice (or unlearned) away from any influence of godly persuasion.
+We are seeing an abundance of this happening; as many attempt to draw the novice (or unlearned) away from any influence of a godly persuasion.

-Apostle Paul addressed association with the immoral: But now I have written to you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolator, or a railer (or accuser), or a drunkard, or an extortioner; with such a one, no, not to eat (1 Corinthians 5:11).
+Apostle Paul wrote concerning any association with the immoral: But now I have written to you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer (an accuser), or a drunkard, or an extortioner; with such a one, not to eat (or a close association) (1 Corinthians 5:11).

-And have no fellowship with the unfruitful works of darkness, but rather reprove (or expose them) (Ephesians 5:11).
+Have no fellowship with the unfruitful works of darkness, but rather reprove (or expose them) (Ephesians 5:11).
 Be not unequally yoked together with unbelievers: for what fellowship (or in common) has righteousness with unrighteousness?
 And what communion (or fellowship) has light with darkness (2 Corinthians 6:14)?
-There is a tendency today, in the church world, to extend tolerance and acceptability to all, which helps keep the countdown on immorality ongoing.
+There is a tendency today, in the church world in many Western nations, to extend tolerance and acceptability to all, which helps keep the countdown on immorality ongoing.